 - Identify the purpose and use of financial statements, and their contents.
 Examine the components of the conceptual framework for financial reporting.
 Explain and calculate the most common ratios used to analyze financial statements. - Analyze the effects of transactions on the accounting system and explain the accounting cycle used to record and report transactions.
 Display understanding of the recording of debts and credits in accounting transactions. - Differentiate between financial accounting and managerial accounting.
 Identify information relevant to managers in decision making, including the classification of costs.
 Examine the methods used to evaluate management's performance.
-Calculate and interpret relevant ratios.
+Calculate and interpret relevant ratios. - Distinguish the differences between auditing and fraud examination.
+Identify uses of each, relevant terminology, and the general approach used. - Define finance and learn the fundamentals of global finance including the six principles, financial markets, and the basic types of financial instruments available and how they are traded.

-- Distinguish the differences between auditing and fraud examination.
-Identify uses of each, relevant terminology, and the general approach used. - Become familiar with data analytics available in Excel and experiment with doing data analytics on a smaller set of data in a group project. - Define finance and learn the fundamentals of global finance including the six principles, financial markets, and the basic types of financial instruments available and how they are traded. - Explain how firms raise capital and the different stages of financing, in both private and public markets.
+- Explain how firms raise capital and the different stages of financing, in both private and public markets.
 Identify how and when firms distribute value to stockholders. - Describe the different types of takeovers, the benefits, and the issues involved. - Examine globalization of the world economy, the impact on international business and financial management's goal of maximizing the value of the firm, and the risks present in international business transactions. - Describe the different types of options, how they work and how they are used.
 Evaluate whether options are in the money, out of the money or near the money. - Outline the structure of futures markets and how futures work.